HomeEventsViewpointLinksContact us.Advocacy

 11:00 am to 12:15 pm

-Panel presentation: Overview of Neighborhoods and GLBT Projects
+PANEL PRESENTATION: Overview of Neighborhoods and GLBT Projects

 Discussion and presentation on the definitions of GLBT neighborhoods and community.
 Speakers will discuss their particular regions.
 Session participants can share projects in their communities as well.